 In most cases, pheochromocytoma has no known cause.
 In others, it is caused by a genetic mutation.

 Factors that may increase your chance of pheochromocytoma include: A family historyTumors in other glands of the bodyHormonal disorders

 Genetic diseases associated with pheochromocytoma include: Von Hippel-Lindau diseaseMultiple endocrine neoplasia, type 2Neurofibromatosis type 1Paraganglioma syndromes

 Most people don't have symptoms.
 In people who have them, pheochromocytoma may cause: Severe headachesExcessive sweatingFast heart rateSensation of a panic attackBlurred visionNausea, vomiting, constipationPounding heart beatChest painInvoluntary tremblingPain in the lower chest or upper abdomenWarmth, flushingIncreased appetiteWeight lossInsomniaHigh blood pressure, which can be constant or sporadicTingling, burning, or numbness in the legs and feetShortness of breathMuscle weaknessAnxietyUnable to cope with high temperatureAggressive or unusual behavior

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.

 Your doctor may need to test your body fluids.
 This can be done with: Urine testingBlood testingClonidine

-Your doctor may need images of your body structures.
-This can be done with: CT scanUltrasoundMRI scanMIBG scintiscan, or adrenal medullary imagingPET scan
+Your doctor may need images of your bodily structures.
+These can be done with: CT scanUltrasoundMRI scanMIBG scintiscan, or adrenal medullary imagingPET scan

 If the tumor is benign, it is removed.
 This procedure uses small incisions and special instruments.
 Sometimes, the adrenal glands are removed as a part of this process.